HackusatePvP/RenEngine/README.md

 # RenEngine
 Simplified JavaFX framework for creating basic applications.
+Now supports JDK 25.

 ## Warning
 The framework is untested for production.
 Will not work with mobile devices.